Germany Raises Gas Alert Level After Russia Cuts Supply - UrduPoint

 "If we do nothing now, things will get worse," Habeck said.

+"It's strange to call it politics."
+In recent weeks, Gazprom has stopped deliveries to a number of European countries, including Poland, Bulgaria, Finland and the Netherlands.

+Supplies of gas to Europe's largest economy were "secure", Habeck said, but action was still required to prepare for the winter ahead.

-In April, Germany mandated gas storage facilities be filled to 90 percent by the beginning of December to mitigate the risks from a supply cut.
+To mitigate the risks from a supply cut, the government mandated gas storage facilities be filled to 90 percent by the beginning of December.

 Currently, the country's stores stand just under 60 percent full, above the average level of previous years.

-The targets would, however, be hard to hit if exports onwards to other countries -- hard to justify within Europe -- were not limited.

-Were these to return to the level they were at before the most recent supply squeeze, Germany could face an acute gas shortage in February 2023, while a further reduction in supplies via the Nord Stream pipeline could make the situation even worse.
+In France, the government said Thursday it aimed to fill its natural gas storage reserves by autumn as it too braces for a drop in supply from Russia.

+France will also build a new floating methane terminal to receive more energy supplies by ship, Prime Minister Elisabeth Borne announced.

-Already, the German government expects supply to stop between July 11 and July 25 for maintenance on the pipeline.
+- Supply stoppage - The German government expects supply to stop between July 11 and July 25 for annual maintenance on the Nord Stream pipeline.

 The government has found new sources of supply, accelerated plans to import gas in the form of LNG by sea, and put aside 15 billion Euros ($15.8 billion) to buy gas to fill storage facilities.